-For each ETP patient, the FNAT psychologist in conjunction with the Treatment Team, shall develop an Individualized Treatment Plan, which shall comply with the requirements set forth in Welfare and Institutions Code section 4144, subdivision (e) and shall include the following:

-- (a) a determination of whether it is clinically indicated to be the least restrictive treatment for a patient to have their room locked at a certain time: - (b) goals that a patient must achieve in order to be placed in less restrictive treatment such as in a Standard Treatment Environment; and - (c) treatment that the Treatment Team shall utilize and provide to assist a patient in reaching their goals.
+- (a) For each ETP patient, after the FNAT psychologist consults with the Treatment Team and in collaboration with the patient, if possible, the FNAT psychologist shall develop an Individualized Treatment Plan, which shall comply with the requirements set forth in Welfare and Institutions Code section 4144, subdivision (e). - (b) The Individualized Treatment Plan shall include a determination of whether it is clinically indicated to be the least restrictive treatment for a patient to have their room locked at a certain time, as determined in consultation with the Treatment Team.